Product notes and prompt workflow guides.

 Example:

-Now the prompt becomes part of a workflow.
+Now the prompt becomes part of a real workflow.

 Common mistakes